sirAndros/kbdasm/README.md

 Also I swapped `{`,`}` and `[`,`]` as well as `_` and `-` for english layout.
 This settings are controlled by `PROGRAMMER` and `UNDERSCORE_PRIORITY` correspondingly.

 **UPD:** After a year, I decided that for me pressing `SHIFT`+`-` is easier in case of naming fields when I'm programming, than passing parameters to scripts in shell, so I've turned the `UNDERSCORE_PRIORITY` off.
 Also, looks like mine muscle memory is stronger then pinky load, so it's turns out that having  `TYPEWRITER_ON_CAPS` enabled along `TYPEWRITER` setting is less confusing.
 But I still like having `{`,`}` and `[`,`]` swapped.

+Also, I moved to ortholinear keyboard and colmak-dh, so you can find version for this layout also in the repo.

 To determine what you use often I recommend to use some keylogger for a week.
 For my-self I wrote own very basic bicycle: [simple-keypress-statistics](https://github.com/sirAndros/simple-keypress-statistics).